iworks/upprev/readme.txt

 * REFACTORING: rebuild options screen, sidebar boxes are now manageable
 * REFACTORING: moved code to class
 # REFACTORING: rewrite on page options to use wp_localize_script
+# REFACTORING: used a proper way to ajax call
 * TYPO: "Anlalitics" should be "Analytics" thx to Knut Sparhell

 = 3.3.30 =